Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 Conclusion

-The difference between bare infinitive vs full infinitive is clear: a bare infinitive is the base verb without to, while a full infinitive is to + base verb.
+The difference between bare infinitive vs full infinitive is clear.
+A bare infinitive is the base verb without to.
+A full infinitive is to + base verb.

-Use the full infinitive after many verbs like want, need, and decide, after many adjectives, and when showing purpose.
+Use the full infinitive after many verbs like want, need, hope, plan, and decide, after many adjectives, and when showing purpose.

 The best rule is simple: do not choose by sound alone.
 Look at the word or pattern before the verb.
-That will usually tell you whether you need go or to go.
+That pattern will usually tell you whether you need go or to go.go.